wrenger/snork/README.md

 We also developed a fast simulator to execute moves and analyze their outcomes.

+Additionaly the [hpo folder](hpo) contains a code and instructions to update the hyperparameters of an agent.

 ## Usage

 ### Running the Server

-Fist the rust toolchain has to be installed (https://www.rust-lang.org/learn/get-started).
+First the rust toolchain has to be installed (https://www.rust-lang.org/learn/get-started).

 Starting the server: